franklang/docker-frontend/README-docker.md

 # Docker image: Foundation Zurb Template (starter) v6.4

+This project provides a Docker image to process front-end assets without the pain of having to deal with NodeJS/NPM versions.
+This particular branch is aimed at working with Foundation Zurb Template v6.4 sources.

 ### Assumptions
 We consider you have an existing root folder called "project".
 Unless noted otherwise, commands within this documentation have to be executed from the root of this "project" folder.

 ## Getting started

+Let's bring Foundation Zurb Template's source code and the Docker image to work together.

 ### Get Foundation Zurb Template's sources ready
-Clone v6.4 branch of the foundation-zurb-template Git repository in an "assets" folder (in which we'll store our front-end source code to be processed):
+From the root of you "project" folder, clone v6.4 branch of the foundation-zurb-template Git repository in an "assets" folder (in which we'll store our front-end source code to be processed):
 ```shell
 $ git clone --branch v6.4 https://github.com/zurb/foundation-zurb-template.git assets
 ```